 DURING ASCENT, YOU'RE ADVICED TO MAKE A DEEP STOP AT 16 M FOR THE DURATION SHOW BY THE TIMER (42 S REMAINING).

+Enabling the deep stops does not disable Recommended Safety Stops.
+Mandatory Safety Stops, for example due to continuous ascent rate violations, are still prompted.
 If a deep stop is violated, it does not cause the dive computer to go into an error (Er) mode.
 However, a penalty time is added to the subsequent decompression.